 The average woman spends approximately 30 years of her life coping with reproductive health issues.
-From puberty to menopause, there are numerous situations that women face on a daily basis, be it PMS symptoms, healthy intimacy, trying to conceive, miscarriage, and much more.
+From puberty to menopause, women face PMS symptoms, issues about healthy intimacy, trying to conceive, miscarriages and much more.
 This is where reproductive health counseling comes in.
 Integrated Counseling and Wellness is a dedicated provider of reproductive health counseling to Rexburg-area residents, and our goal is to help you navigate the complexities of family planning and related issues.

 Reproductive health is affected by a broad scope of variables throughout an individual’s life, including:

 Women are affected by reproductive health problems significantly more than their male counterparts.
 In fact, 36% of the healthy years of life among women of reproductive age are lost due to the risk of unregulated fertility, unwanted pregnancies, maternal mortality and sexually transmitted diseases – to name a few.
 For men of reproductive age, this number is about 12%.
 Furthermore, young people are at a higher risk of reproductive health problems due to their limited knowledge and lack of access to appropriate resources.

 Although reproductive health services vary from country to country based on the above factors, the core focus of these services typically includes: